How ChorePlanner Works

 Common Questions

-Why did the schedule change when I regenerated it?
+Why did the schedule change when I updated my chore plan?

 Can I manually assign a chore to a specific person on a specific day?